Salta al contenuto principale

 Often, fears and anxieties are linked to the fear of the unknown, too.
 For many women, their only experience of parto is on the TV, which often depicts labour and birth as dramatic and dangerous.
 We also tend to hear negative birth stories more often, as we are more likely to remember and recount traumatic experiences than positive ones.

-"The unhelpful language around childbirth in films and books can have an affect on people.
+"The unhelpful language around childbirth in films and books can have an effect on people.
 It might be a scary story, witnessing a traumatic birth on screen or a distressing conversation that leaves an impression and creates intense fear," says Crowe.

 "This can often happen long before someone is even considering pregnancy.
 The information we process can then be catastrophised and emphasised by our imaginations."